tonghuikang/10-009-digital-world-project-spotlight/README.md

 ![alt text](https://i.imgur.com/NvMlz3j.png "Lights")

-With the existence and position of the person, the lights close to the person will be light up.
+With the presence and position of the person, the lights close to the person will be lit up.
 The calculation is done on the camera nodes, this RPi executes the lighting instructions.
 We have a separate RPi for commanding the lights because taking the camera input is computationally intensive, and setting GPIO on PWN sometimes causes the Python script to terminate and it needs to be restarted without interfering with the camera.

 ## Kivy Interface
 `./kivy_dw_1D/`